+- B) Membership:

 - 1) Voting Membership:

-- a) Two (2) Chairpersons
+- a) One (1) Chairperson

+- b) Vice Chair

-- b) Internal Affairs Coordinator
+- c) Internal Affairs Coordinator

-- c) External Affairs Coordinator
+- d) External Affairs Coordinator

-- d) Volunteer Coordinator
+- e) Volunteer Coordinator

-- e) Publicity Coordinator
+- f) Publicity Coordinator

-- f) A.S.
+- g) A.S.
 Senator

-- g) Undergraduate representative to the A.S.
+- h) Undergraduate representative to the A.S.
 Student Initiated Recruitment and Retention Committee

-- h) Undergraduate representative to the A.S.
+- i) Undergraduate representative to the A.S.
 Business Services Committee

-- i) Graduate representative to the Graduate Student Association
+- j) Graduate representative to the Graduate Student Association

-- j) Any students currently employed by the A.S.
+- k) Any students currently employed by the A.S.
 Food Bank

-- k) Any current registered undergraduate UCSB student who after attending two (2) consecutive meetings and demonstrates an interest is eligible for a voting position to the board.
+- Any current registered undergraduate UCSB student who after attending two (2) consecutive meetings and/or events and demonstrates an interest is eligible for a voting position to the board.

-2) Non-Voting Membership:
+- 2) Non-Voting Membership:

+- a) Representative of the University Center Governance Board

+- b) Representative of the Educational Opportunity Program

+- c) Representative of the Office of Student Life

+- d) Representatives of Student Health

+- e) Representatives of Financial Aid